dlvandenberg/portfolio/data/work/005_nedap.md

   - HTML
 ---

-With a small team I am responsible for the frontend application of AtWork, an application to manage access to buildings and doors within that building.
-It will be expanded with additional functionality in the future.
+With a small team I am responsible for the frontend application.

 I am also responsible for the CI/CD of the frontend, user Docker images and Github Actions to build, test and deploy new functionality each increment.